-You can’t talk about the best sunscreen in the market without mentioning the Anessa Perfect UV Sunscreen Milk, though.
+You can’t talk about the best sunscreen in the market without mentioning the Anessa Perfect UV Sunscreen Milk.
 It is sweat-proof, water-proof, and provides long-lasting protection against the sun’s rays, with it coming in at SPF50+ PA++++.

-All of which is extraordinarily similar to the Biore UV Perfect Face Milk, which even has Anessa’s characteristic lightweight texture that is easily absorbed into skin.
-Hmm, interesting!
-It comes with slightly less product than the Anessa Perfect UV Sunscreen Milk (40ml to 60ml), but looking at how it close to half the price, we’ll say it’s worth it.
+All of these benefits are extraordinarily similar to the Biore UV Perfect Face Milk, which even has Anessa’s characteristic lightweight texture that is easily absorbed into skin -interesting!
+It does come with slightly less product than the Anessa Perfect UV Sunscreen Milk (40ml to 60ml), but looking at how it close to half the price, we’ll say it’s worth it.